tokhi/helmet/README.md

 This header is powerful but likely requires some configuration for your specific app.

 To configure this header, pass an object with a nested `directives` object.
 Each key is a directive name in camel case (such as `defaultSrc`) or kebab case (such as `default-src`).
 Each value is an array (or other iterable) of strings or functions for that directive.
-If a function appears in the array, it will be called with the request and response objects.
+A function will be called with the request and response objects if it appears in the array.

 ```javascript
 // Sets all of the defaults, but overrides `script-src`